 With so much competing for our attention, it pays to build in repetition.
 Our brain naturally thinks in images – so make your communication visual.
 In the world of agile lean sigma, one of the tools used is Kanban.
 Literally, Kanban means visual (kan) card (ban).
 It began as an inventory control process to match production with demand.
 This helped improve quality and manage production.

-I have incorporated this tool and blended it with other lean tools to streamline communication.
-Recognizing that most problems in the workplace are due to process, it is important to support your staff with a system that clearly communicates what is expected.
 The information on these boards can be taken in quickly and they highlight what is most important – benchmarks, goals, progress, challenges.